microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/csharp.md

 [Details about the configuration of different rules](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019).

-### FxCop analyzers
+### .NET analyzers

-Microsoft's FxCop analyzers check your code for security, performance, and design issues, among others.
-[Install FxCop analyzers in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/code-quality/install-fxcop-analyzers?view=vs-2019).
+Microsoft's .NET analyzers has code quality rules and .NET API usage rules implemented as analyzers using the .NET Compiler Platform (Roslyn).
+This is the replacement for Microsoft's legacy [FxCop analyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/).
+Starting in Visual Studio 2019 16.8 and .NET 5.0, these analyzers are included with the .NET SDK.
+It is recommended that you enable the analyzers from the .NET SDK when possible.
+[Enable or install first-party .NET analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/install-net-analyzers?view=vs-2019).

-You can install the FxCop analyzers using nuget or a VSIX extension.
-We recommend using the nuget package ([see Project setup](#project-setup)).
-Which allows for consistent use across all developers on a project as well as CI validation.
+If you don't want to move to the .NET 5+ SDK or if you prefer a NuGet package-based model, the analyzers are also available in the `Microsoft.CodeAnalysis.NetAnalyzers` [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.NetAnalyzers/).

 ### StyleCop analyzer